 - Combine all ingredients in a medium mixing bowl; mix well.

-- Shape mixture by tablespoonfuls into small cakes; coat with additional bread crumbs.
+- Shape crab mixture by spoonfuls into small cakes; coat with additional bread crumbs.

-- Saute crab cakes in olive oil over medium heat until golden brown on both sides.
+- Sauté in olive oil over medium heat until golden brown on both sides.

 - Serve with garlic aioli.